TimD1/vcfdist/README.md

 ## Limitations
 The current version of vcfdist is not designed to support:
-- overlapping QUERY or TRUTH variants
+- overlapping or unphased variants
-- unphased QUERY or TRUTH variants
 - haploid or polyploid chromosomes
 - structural variant evaluations